-- A heat source like a hot plate or electric stove to melt the wax
+- A heat source like a hot plate or electric stove to melt the wax.

-- Some wax appropriate for the type of candle you want to make
+- Some wax appropriate for the type of candle you want to make.

-- A wick appropriate for that wax
+- A wick appropriate for the wax.

-- A mold or container to hold the melted wax
+- A mold or container to hold the melted wax.

-- Fragrance or color for the candle, if desired
+- Fragrance or color for the candle, if desired.

 Personalize your candle even further by choosing a fragrance or essential oil to scent your candle.
 The variations of candles you can make are only limited by your imagination and your willingness to experiment.
 Here are some great basic project ideas and inspiration: